msmoiz/philosophy/README.md

 **Invariants that can be expressed using static types should be.**

-This makes it possible to avoid an entire class of bugs at build time.
+This makes it possible to avoid an entire class of bugs resulting from mismatched types at build time.
 For example, consider a value that represents the seconds component of a timestamp.
 The value must be a number between 0 and 59 (this is the invariant).
 This value can be stored in an unsigned integer type such as a `u8`, which can hold numbers between 0 and 255.
 However, because the range of a `u8` is greater than the permissible range for this value, every method that consumes this `u8` needs to confirm that the value is within the expected range before using it.
 We can prevent invalid values from reaching these methods by wrapping the primitive type in a new type (`Seconds`) that validates the value on construction and passing that type to methods instead.
 This puts the validation up front and allows consumers to simply depend on this invariant when they have a `Seconds` object.

 ```rust
 struct Seconds(u8);